BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Design

-At the end of remote attestation, the client and \gls{HSM} agree on a client- and session-specific key.
-The \gls{HSM} stores this key inside the encryption engine using a secure channel (\Cref{fig:system-overview}-\circnum{2}); this may be a physically separate bus, or cryptographically secured using a key shared by the two components.
-The encryption engine uses this key in two atomic functions that it exposes to the \gls{REE}: \emph{data import} and \emph{data export}.
+At the end of remote attestation, the client and \gls{HSM} agree on a client-specific session key.
+The \gls{HSM} stores this key inside the encryption engine using a secure channel (\Cref{fig:system-overview}-\circnum{2}), along with a unique \blindedness \indicator identifying the client from which data was sourced; this is most simply implemented cryptographically using a sealing key shared by the two components.
+The encryption engine uses the session-specific key in two atomic functions that it exposes to the server software: \emph{data import} and \emph{data export}.